Summary of Modern Times, (1936), starring Charlie Chaplin, Paulette Goddard

 - The final appearance of Charlie Chaplin’s Little Tramp character.

-- Charlie Chaplin wrote all the music for this and all of his other films and Modern Times contains his most enduring theme, Smile.
+- Charlie Chaplin wrote all the music for this and all of his other films.
+Modern Times contains his most enduring theme, Smile.

 - This was one of the films which convinced the House Un-American Activities Committee that Charles Chaplin was a Communist.
 Chaplin always adamantly denied being a Communist.